|Price: $150 MSRP – Check Price on Amazon|

 The durable waterproof fabric of the speaker does, ever so slightly, muffle some mids and highs when played at a low volume, but I will gladly sacrifice a tad of sound quality for waterproof capabilities.

-If you’re looking for a Bluetooth speaker with slightly better sound quality, check out the Bose SoundLink II.
+If you’re looking for a Bluetooth speaker with slightly better sound quality, check out the Bose SoundLink Revolve.
 It produces crystal clear audio at any volume, yes, but is also more expensive, less powerful, and far more fragile.

 Sound Quality Rating: 4.5 out of 5 stars